WaspCo/isosonic_compensation/README.md

-# isosonic compensation
+# Isosonic Compensation

-~ A dynamic audio compensation of the isosonic curves ~
+A dynamic audio compensation of the isosonic curves

+## Introduction

 This is my bachelor's degree final project.

-## Introduction

 Most audio materials are edited, mixed and eventually mastered by a sound engineer at a standard level of approximately 80dB SPL (typically at 1 meter).
 This level is high enough to allow the sound engineer to perceive the whole dynamic range and details of the audio material while remaining low enough to prevent any hearing damages.
 Of all the possible ways a sound engineer could shape the sound, balancing the frequency spectrum correctly is of great importance, and a difference of 3dB on a particular frequency band might greatly influence the result.